Brearley School

 The Brearley School is an American all-girls private school on the Upper East Side of Manhattan, New York City.
 It educates approximately 770 girls in grades K–12, with approximately 55 to 65 students per grade.

 In addition to being a member of the New York Interschool Association, Brearley is considered a sister school of the all-boys Collegiate School and the nearby all-girls Chapin School, with which it shares an after-school program and some classes.

 History

 Samuel A. Brearley founded The Brearley School in 1884, and remained the head of school until 1886, when he died of typhoid fever.
 James G. Croswell was the next head until his death in 1915.
 Since 1926, Brearley has been headed by women, first by Millicent Carey McIntosh.

 In December 2011, Jane Foley Fried replaced former head of school Stephanie J. Hull who had resigned for undisclosed reasons.
 Fried became Brearley's 15th head of school.
 Jenny Rao replaced Fried as head of school in 2025.

 Academics and reputation

 Curriculum and resources

 The school's curriculum is based on the liberal arts.
 The student-to-faculty ratio is 6:1.

 Language instruction is offered in Ancient Greek, Latin, French, Spanish, and Mandarin Chinese.

-Students have access to two computer laboratories — one serving the Lower School, the other the Middle and Upper Schools.
-In addition, there are three smaller computer workrooms, one for middle schoolers and two for upper schoolers, as well as the science-projects room and laptops for use in the library and classrooms.
-Students in the middle school are given Chromebooks for the school year to aid with work in classes and assignments at home.
-In high school, students are given MacBook Pros for the school year, and are granted ownership of them after graduation.